 “The Democratic Republic of the Congo has suffered from regional conflict and a deadly scramble for its vast natural resources for more than a century.
 Congo’s natural resources and the world’s voracious appetite for them have been the principal force behind atrocities and conflict throughout Congo’s violent and tortured history.
 In fact, the mineral wealth in eastern Congo today is financing multiple armed groups who use mass rape and other forms of violence as a calculated strategy to frighten, coerce, and control local populations…” Read more, download the full resource

-The next Second Tuesday will be on May 14, 2013.
-There will be no Second Tuesday event in April.
+The next Second Tuesday will be on September 10, 2013.
+Learn more

 Learn more about legislation and advocacy

 List of Presbyterians in the 113th Congress: Download

 Follow business or find out more about this Session: